 "Ahiru," Fakir said quietly as he turned onto his side.
 The duck was sleeping in the basket with all the cats, as was normal for her now, but she was the strangest thing in the rounded wicker.
 Mostly white feathers adorned her body, save for three that were still clinging to her head as if their fate depended on it.
 Fakir had been collecting the feathers, placing them in a jar that was above his writing desk.
 Why, even he didn't know, nor did Ahiru, but it was sweet to think on anyway.

-After getting a glass of water Fakir went back to sleep, picking up a kitten from his pillow and resting his head in its place instead and allowing the small creature to curl up under his chin.
+After getting a glass of water Fakir went back to sleep, picking up a kitten from his pillow and resting his head in its place instead, allowing the small creature to curl up under his chin for continued warmth.
 "Maybe tomorrow," he thought to himself before falling in to a lovely sleep.
 He drifted off thinking of Ahiru turning into a girl again.

 "Nnn, is it morning...?"